No Purchase Necessary Laws

 Tip

-Want to stay compliant automatically?
-Gleam’s Competitions app includes location-based AMOE support and legal disclosures out of the box.
+Gleam’s Competitions app includes location-based AMOE support and built-in legal disclosures.

-Games of skill — also known as contests — are a type of prize promotion where winners are selected based on merit, performance, or creativity, rather than chance.
+Games of skill are promotions where winners are selected based on merit rather than chance.

 Yes.
-Because winners are not chosen by chance, No Purchase Necessary laws do not apply.
+Since winners are judged on merit, No Purchase Necessary laws generally do not apply.

 • Require a purchase to enter